6 min read

 I'm going to miss saying hey to Craig.

 This is Ms. Diane, one of our many neighborhood crossing guards.
 Every morning Ms. Diane steps out into the crosswalk, 30 yards from her apartment, and protects families on their way to school.
 This photo is from Emma's first day in Kindergarten.
-By this point we already had a year of crossing under Ms. Diane's watch thanks to pre-k.
+By this point we'd been crossing under Ms. Diane's watch for a year.

 Five years ago I ran into Ms. Diane during a Memorial Day ceremony in Carroll Park.
 She was with her mom, who was sick.
 I snapped this picture, printed it out and gave Ms. Diane a framed copy.

-A couple years later, this was the moment when Ms. Diane told Rachel that her mom had passed away.
+This was the moment, a couple years later, when Ms. Diane told Rachel that her mom had passed away.

-Our conversations with Ms. Diane are frequent, but never last longer than it takes for the light to change.
-We've been having those conversations for eight years.
-Over that time, we've been through some shit together: parents passing away, kids being born and growing up, a pandemic.
-Those moments add up to something meaningful.
+Our conversations with Ms. Diane are frequent, but never longer than it takes for the light to change.
+We've been having those conversations for eight years, and we've been through some shit together during that time: parents passing, kids being born, kids growing up, a pandemic.
+Those shared moments – short as they may be – add up to something meaningful.

-There's dozens, if not hundreds, of folks like that in our neighborhood: crossing guards, barbers, baristas, servers, store clerks, neighbors, parents at drop-off and pickup.
-I don't even know the names of many of these folks who I would, nonetheless, consider friends.
-But we have a non-trivial relationship that's grown through eight years of consistent, though perhaps brief, interactions.
+There's dozens, if not hundreds, of folks like that in our neighborhood: crossing guards, barbers, baristas, servers, clerks, neighbors, teachers, administrators, sanitation workers, police, firemen, parks department folks, fellow parents...
+I don't even know the names of many of these folks who I – nonetheless – consider to be my friends.
+We have a non-trivial relationship that's grown through eight years of consistent, though perhaps brief, shared moments.

 My friend Gabe refers to New York as "America's largest collection of small towns."
 Carroll Gardens feels like a small town.
-In fact, ever since the pandemic hit, and work-from home kicked in, it's felt less like, "we live in New York" and more like, "we live in Carroll Gardens with easy access to a few dozen other small towns."
+In fact, ever since the pandemic hit, it's felt less like, "we live in New York" and more like, "we live in Carroll Gardens with easy access to a few dozen other small towns."

-We know it's time for us to move on, for a variety of reasons.
+We know it's time for us to move on.
 We've deeply considered the problem of where to live for the next phase of our life, and I'm confident we're making the right decision based on the information we have and the options on the table.
-It's not by accident that we are moving to another small town.
+And it's by no accident that we're moving to another small town (about 1/5 the size of Carroll Gardens).
 We're excited for what lies ahead.
 We're excited to invest in a new community.
 But all change involves loss, and I will deeply miss these uniquely New York moments.